yashshukla0918/eBageecha/README.md

 <p>10.
 Scalable and Reliable Architecture: The application is built on a robust architecture that combines Flutter for the frontend, Firebase for authentication and real-time updates, MongoDB for data storage, and REST API for seamless integration with external services.
 This combination ensures a scalable, high-performing, and reliable application.</p>

-<h4>eBageecha revolutionizes the plant shopping experience by combining the power of technology with the beauty of nature.
-Whether you're an experienced gardener or a novice plant enthusiast, eBageecha is your go-to destination for all things green.
-Download the app today and embark on a journey to transform your living spaces with the magic of plants.</h4>